top of page

 As reported by Fortune, Siminoff left empty-handed that day — but within just five years of his Shark Tank appearance, he had sold Ring to Amazon for approximately $1 billion, and Kevin O'Leary later called it "probably the biggest miss" in the show's history.

-The national TV exposure did more for the company than any investment might have.
+The national TV exposure did more for the company than any investor might have.
 It validated the product to consumers even as the sharks passed.
-That counterintuitive outcome — rejection becoming rocket fuel — is now one of the more cited Shark Tank stories.
+That counterintuitive outcome — rejection becoming rocket fuel for Ring's success — is now one of the more cited Shark Tank stories and a defining moment in Siminoff's entrepreneurial journey.

 Amazon's Acquisition of Ring in 2018

 By 2017, Ring had grown into a dominant force in the U.S. video doorbell market.
 The product line had expanded beyond doorbells into floodlight cameras, security alarms, and a broader smart home ecosystem.
 Revenue was scaling.
-Competitors were taking notice — including Amazon.
+Competitors were taking notice — including Jeff Bezos and Amazon.

-In the years leading up to the acquisition, Ring had secured significant venture backing through multiple funding rounds — the kind of structured fundraising strategy that moves a hardware startup from angel investors to institutional capital and ultimately positions it for a major exit.
+In the years leading up to the acquisition, Ring had secured significant venture backing through multiple funding rounds — the kind of structured fundraising strategy, often involving institutions like Goldman Sachs and other major financial players, that moves a hardware startup from angel investors to institutional capital and ultimately positions it for a major exit.

 Based on Siminoff's estimated ownership of 25–30%, his pre-tax proceeds from the Jamie Siminoff Ring sale likely fell in the $300–$350 million range.
-That figure, combined with his earlier exits and subsequent compensation as a retained executive, forms the basis of his current estimated net worth.
+That figure, combined with his earlier exits and subsequent compensation as a retained executive, forms the basis of his current estimated net worth and represents one of the clearest examples of financial success in the connected-home category.

 Jamie Siminoff's Career After the Amazon Deal